AmarjeetJyotis/lec-17---Tic-Tac-Toe/README.md

 Game stops if a player wins or the board is full (draw).

-👤 Author
-Developed by [Your Name]
-🚀 Passionate about building interactive web applications!

 📄 License
 This project is licensed under the MIT License.